Can I Get More Money In Divorce If My Husband/Wife Cheated On Me?

 However, contrary to popular belief, the short answer to this question is no.

-The fact relied upon in the divorce proceedings has no bearing whatsoever on the financial settlement.
-The divorce proceedings are dealt with completely separate to the financial arrangements to be made upon divorce.
-The fact relied upon is essentially a means to an end i.e. to establish the irretrievable breakdown.
+The divorce proceedings have no bearing whatsoever on the financial settlement.
+The divorce proceedings are dealt with completely separately to the financial arrangements to be made upon divorce.

 This allows for a discretionary approach, based largely on concepts of ‘needs’ and ‘fairness’.
 This means that a ‘cheating spouse’ will still be entitled to a fair financial settlement.
 The financial arrangements on divorce must meet both their housing and income needs, so far as possible.

 The ‘wronged spouse’ will not receive a greater financial settlement unless their housing and income needs dictate this.
 This can be difficult for many to understand.
 However, it is an important step forward towards reducing conflict upon divorce.

 Rather than focusing on the reasons why a marriage has broken down, it is far better to look forwards and spend your energy (and money) figuring out how you can both move on from the relationship breakdown in a way that provides for both your financial needs to be met fairly.

 Most importantly, where there are children involved, the needs of the children must take priority.

 At Anthony Gold we are experienced in dealing with all aspects of family breakdown, including the divorce process and the financial and child arrangements to be made on divorce.
 If you think you may require legal assistance a member of our family team can advise you in more detail and agree the best course of action for you and your family.* Disclaimer: The information on the Anthony Gold website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 It is provided without any representations or warranties, express or implied.*